gazaskygeeks/Coding-Foundations-course/CONTRIBUTING.md

 > The commit message must contain all the information required to fully understand & review the patch for correctness.
 Less is not more.
 More is more.

 # Sessions Content

-//For each session folder create the following:
+//For each **session folder** create the following:
 - [ ] Learning Outcomes file: learning-outcomes.md
 - [ ] Research Topics: research-topics.md
 - [ ] Resources: resources.md
+- [ ] Readme.md

+The Readme.md should include your sessions time breakdown/Schedule:

 **Schedule**
 //On the Readme provide a breakdown of your timetable for the session

+*Ex:*
 11:00 - 12:30 | Topics [Add Topic and link to content]
 - BREAK -
 12:50 - 14:00 | Topics [Add Topic and link to content]